Ty-Manning/Address-Visualizer/README.md

 ## Introduction

 This project generates a visualization of US coverage areas based on given addresses using geospatial data and OpenCage API for geocoding.
-The resulting map highlights areas within a 60-mile radius of each address in blue and areas outside this radius in red.
+The resulting map highlights areas within a 60-mile radius of each address but this value is easily changed.

 ## Requirements